-In 2015, a formal statistical catch-at-age model (Integrated Statistical Catch-at-Age Model) was used for the first time to assess arrowtooth flounder in British Columbia (DFO 2015).
-This annual, female-only model was applied and tuned to four series of fishery-independent trawl survey, annual estimates of commercial catch since 1996, and age composition data from the commercial fishery and from three of the four survey series.
+In 2015, a formal statistical catch-at-age model (Integrated Statistical Catch-at-Age Model) was used for the first time to assess Arrowtooth Flounder in British Columbia (DFO 2015).
+This annual, female-only model was applied and tuned to four series of fishery-independent trawl surveys, annual estimates of commercial catch since 1996, and age-composition data from the commercial fishery and from three of the four survey series.
 Estimated parameters included natural mortality, survey catchability, recruitment, and selectivity.
-The Bayesian Markov Chain Monte Carlo procedure was used to calculate the uncertainty associated with parameter estimation.
-The spawning biomass has remained relatively stable, with a moderate increasing trend over the time series and a median spawning biomass estimate (mature females only) at the beginning of 2015 to be 296,271 tons (Figure 4).
-Catches of arrowtooth flounder have continued to stay well below the total allowable catch of 15,000 tons.
+A Bayesian Markov Chain Monte Carlo procedure was used to calculate the uncertainty associated with parameter estimation.
+The spawning biomass has remained relatively stable, with a moderate increasing trend over the time series and a median spawning biomass estimate (mature females only) at the start of 2015 of 296,271 tons (Figure 4).
+Catches of Arrowtooth Flounder have continued to stay well below the total allowable catch of 15,000 tons.